doem97/openai-proxy/README.md

 # OpenAI-Proxy

-Distribute your API keys to your team members and control the usage for each API key.
+Distribute your OpenAI API keys to your team members and control the usage for each API key.

 # Installation

 This service is built on Google Cloud Functions or AWS Lambda.
 You can deploy it to your own cloud provider.
 Here is the instruction for Google Cloud Functions.

-## Configure Google Cloud Functions
+### Configure Google Cloud Functions

 1. Set up a Google Cloud project if you don't already have one: https://console.cloud.google.com/
 2. Enable the Cloud Functions API for your project: https://console.cloud.google.com/apis/library/cloudfunctions.googleapis.com
 3. Install Google Cloud SDK on your local machine: https://cloud.google.com/sdk/docs/install
 4. Authenticate your account by running `gcloud auth login` in the terminal.

-## Deploy the Service
+### Deploy the Service

 1. Clone this repository.
 ```bash